 There are dozens of ways to consume cannabis.
+As more consumers begin to see the benefits of marijuana, people are also looking to find easier ways to make edibles, topical solutions, THC oils, and much more.
 Each method of consumption has its own benefits – depending on your reason for usage.
-It is important to understand your options.
+It is important to understand your options as the stigma surrounding the use of marijuana has started to change around the world.

 You can also make instant cannacaps by placing decarbed cannabis or concentrates right into capsules.
-Include a drop of coconut oil or MCT and lecithin with decarbed cannabis to help with absorption, Marijuana pills provide a safe way to consume cannabinoids, especially for those with respiratory issues.
+Include a drop of coconut oil or MCT and lecithin with decarbed cannabis to help with absorption, Marijuana pills provide a safe way to consume cannabinoids.

 There’s a number of benefits to using cannacaps: